What is Reactive Attachment Disorder?

 Biting nails, lips, toes

-Children need to sleep 10 to 12 hours a night with no light on.
-On the other hand, adults need to sleep 8 hours a night with no light on.
+Children must sleep 10 to 12 hours a night with no light in the room.
+On the other hand, adults need to sleep 8 hours a night with no light on in the room.

 Setting alarm off